Are yer interested in joining The Order? Grand! Here’s what we look for in those inquiring about joining.

 Mature & helpful attitude

-We look for players who are friendly and mature, looking to have fun playing together with other hobbit characters.
+We look for players who are friendly, easygoing and mature, looking to have fun playing together with other hobbit characters.

 We encourage our members to help each other.
 It is grand if you join others on quests and adventures, help them plan and arrange events, contribute with ideas for new events or activities, offer trade goods or services, etc.

 We look for players who are around regularly in our ‘prime play time’, in other words during EU evenings.
-It is no good for either of us if you are only able to turn up every once in a while or just for pre-planned events.
+We look for active characters, typically main characters that you spend a significant amount of your LOTRO time on.
+It is no good for either of us if you are only able to turn up every once in a while, just for pre-planned events, or if you have many conflicting commitments in other kinships.
 If that happens, we won’t really get to know each other or play together.

 We also look for players who have a wide variety of interests in LOTRO.
-In other words, we want you to take part in both social events (concerts, inn nights, markets etc.) and adventures (quests, skirmishes, instances, etc.).
+In other words, we want you to take part in both social events (concerts, inn nights, markets etc.) and adventures (exploration, quests, skirmishes, instances, etc.).
+If you are only in it for one aspect of the game, you might be better served elsewhere.

 We look for hobbit roleplayers who enjoy the Shire life as described in Tolkien’s “The Hobbit” and “Lord of the Rings Online”.
-It is critical that you have a desire to get involved with hobbit roleplaying, even at a basic level.
+The Grand Order spends a lot of time promoting hobbit roleplaying, a lively Shire life and (in many cases) hobbit-only events.
+It is critical that you have a desire to get involved with hobbit roleplaying, even at a basic level, and want to support Shire roleplaying.

 Previous experience is useful, but not necessary.
 Should you be new to roleplaying, there are a few things you should know: